ec-builds/enterprise-homelab/projects/infrastructure-monitoring/uptime-kuma-monitoring.md

 Hostnames, addresses, endpoints, and other environment-specific identifiers should be sanitized before public release.

-Never include credentials, API tokens, public IP addresses, notification secrets, or other sensitive configuration data in repository documentation.
+Never include credentials, API tokens, webhook URLs, public IP addresses, notification secrets, or other sensitive configuration data in repository documentation.